waltzofpearls/reckon/README.md

 #### With Go and Virtualenv

 If you prefer running reckon without docker, or you would like to build and run the binary locally, you will need Go, Python and Virtualenv.
-Make sure you will Go 1.16+ and Python 3.7
+Make sure you have Go 1.16+ and Python 3.7

 - Go: `brew install go` or [follow this gudie](https://golang.org/doc/install)
 - Pyenv: `brew install pyenv` or [follow this guide](https://github.com/pyenv/pyenv#installation)